-However, for Solvency II purposes, the recognition and valuation of deferred tax assets or liabilities is carried out by reference to the Solvency II balance sheet rather than the accounting basis.

-The resulting amount of deferred tax differs as a result of changes in recognition and valuation of other balance sheet items.
+However, for Solvency II purposes, the recognition and valuation of deferred tax assets or liabilities is carried out by reference to the Solvency II rather than the IFRS balance sheet.
+The resulting amount of deferred tax therefore differs as a result of changes in recognition and valuation of other balance sheet items.